 A tool from the AMA gives some residency applicants a new way to make values and career priorities a part of their residency-selection process.

-The Alignment Check Index (ACI) is a pilot program that allows ob-gyn residency applicants to compare their experiences and characteristics to the domains that residency programs consider in their own assessment of their program’s values and interests.
+The Alignment Check Index (ACI) is a tool that allows ob-gyn residency applicants to compare their experiences and characteristics to the domains that residency programs consider in their own assessment of their program’s values and interests.

-“The current tools that are available give some metrics on students who have previously matched in these programs, such as what their USMLE scores were or how many research publications they had,” said Maya Hammoud, MD, MBA, associate chair of education and chief of the Division of Women’s Health at the University of Michigan Medical School.
-“What this tool does is it adds another dimension, which is what is the mission and the goals of the program and how does that align with the mission and the goals of the applicant."
+“The current tools that are available give some metrics on students who have previously matched in these programs, such as what their USMLE Step or COMLEX Level 2 scores were or how many research publications they had,” said Maya Hammoud, MD, MBA, chief of the Division of Women’s Health at the University of Michigan Medical School.
+“What this tool does is it adds another dimension, which is what is the mission and the goals of the program and how does that align with the characteristics and experiences of the applicant.”

 The ACI creates an alignment index applicants can use in helping them determine where to apply.